rhrazdil/bridge-filtering-cni/README.md

 > **_NOTE:_**  The CNI plugin doesn't currently support scenarios that involve IPAM assigning an IP on the pod interface.

+This project provides a subset of features that are otherwise available through [k8snetworkplumbingwg/multi-networkpolicy](https://github.com/k8snetworkplumbingwg/multi-networkpolicy).
+However, unlike Multi Network Policies, the bridge-filtering CNI is operating on netfilter's `bridge` table, which makes it suitable for KubeVirt.

 ## Requirements

 - jq